MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-excel-addin.md

 ## Troubleshooting
 There are a few issues that can be resolved through some easy steps.

-* Not all tables support editing and creation of new records, these tables will open in Excel and allow you to view data but publishing will be disabled.
+* Not all tables support editing and creation of new rows, these tables will open in Excel and allow you to view data but publishing will be disabled.
 * Look up columns must be edited using the add-in to ensure the correct row is referenced, updating these columns via copy and past or typing directly into the column is not supported.

 If you encounter an issue that isn't described here, contact us via the [support pages](https://powerapps.microsoft.com/support/).